How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Bjorn Cumps - "There’s very beneficial aspects to gamification, but sometimes it is so fun and easy, and the interface is so intuitive, that it can backfire and take the serious part out of managing money or investing."

-Take the example of Robin Hood, the stocks trading app.
-While their mission was to ‘democratize’ investing, the company was pressured to remove a digital confetti feature after it was found to be too addictive.
+Take the example of Robinhood, the stocks trading app.
+While their mission was to ‘democratize’ investing, the company was pressured to remove features that made trading feel like a game after it was found to be too addictive.
 Bjorn quotes one of the most influential people in fintech, Chris Skinner, on how easy it is to make ill-advised financial decisions when “banking is just seen as a game”.

 To avoid this outcome, and boost your app in a responsible and cohesive way, you need the right gamification strategy, tailored to your app.
-Straight-up copying from other gamification examples won’t work.
+Straight-up copying from other gamification examples won’t work in the sophisticated 2026 market.

 How to do gamification the right way!